IBM/AI-on-Power-Level3/docs/lab-setup.md

 1. As this is an on-premises environment, verify you are connected to the IBM Virtual Private Network (VPN) to access the environment.
 Refer to [this](https://github.com/IBM/itz-support-public/blob/main/IBM-On-premise/IBM-On-premise-Runbooks/configure-vpn.md){target="_blank"} link for more details.
 2. In TechZone, open the [My Reservations](https://techzone.ibm.com/my/reservations){target="_blank"} page.
 3. Click on your reservation, which will open up the details page.
-4. Scroll to the "Reservation Details" section of the page which has information on how to connect to OpenShift console
+4. Scroll to the "Reservation Details" section of the page which has information on how to connect to OpenShift console.
    ![image](https://github.com/user-attachments/assets/9e7df820-6a8b-4cc6-9ca3-b2a8cdc7decb)

 ### Accessing OpenShift console

-1. In the "Reservation Details" section of the TechZone environment details page, click on the OpenShift console link
+1. In the "Reservation Details" section of the TechZone environment details page, click on the OpenShift console link.
-2. This will open up a new browser tab/window and opens up the OpenShift console login page
+2. This will open up a new browser tab/window and opens up the OpenShift console login page.
       - If you encounter any security exception, navigate to the bottom of the browser page, acccept the exception under Advanced and continue.
 This is ok as we are in a lab/demo environment and using self-signed certificates.
 4. On the OpenShift console page, select the **htpasswd** login option.
 5. Use Username: `cecuser` and Password: `<as provided in the TechZone Reservation Details page>`
-      - TIP: Click on the copy icon provided under 'User Password' in the Reservation Details page to copy the password and paste it in the OpenShift console window
+      - TIP: Click on the copy icon provided under 'User Password' in the Reservation Details page to copy the password and paste it in the OpenShift console window.

      ![image](https://github.com/user-attachments/assets/b31a361a-b69a-4872-b5a7-a71db2f8f52f)
      ![image](https://github.com/user-attachments/assets/2700ebb0-bf81-4f3f-938d-3ae8a48e7473)